By MARK UGOLINI

 Mollison Elementary’s school council president Jeanette Taylor pointed to the need for an elected representative school board.
 A parent organizer for the Kenwood Oakland Community Organization on Chicago’s south side, Taylor stressed the critical importance of community-based decision making.

-“The people who sit at 42 W. Madison St. don’t have a clue what’s going on at 44th Street and King Drive.”
+“The people who sit at 42 W. Madison St. [office of the appointed school board] don’t have a clue what’s going on at 44th Street and King Drive.”
 Taylor told the Chicago Sun-Times.

 Taylor’s 12-year-old son attends Mollison.
 A special needs student, his education suffers because the school can’t afford a specially designed classroom.
 “It’s overcrowded” said Taylor.
 “We don’t even have a parent room.
 I feel like a voiceless mother.”
 According to the Sun-Times, Taylor estimates that budget cuts will result in reduction of four teachers and two support staff at Mollison.